About

 The Basic Income Earth Network (BIEN) defines a Basic Income as:

-A Basic Income is granted unconditionally to all citizens, as individuals, without distinctions, means-test, or work requirements.
+A Basic Income is granted unconditionally to all citizens or permanent residents, as individuals, without distinctions, means-test, or work requirements.

 How often is a Basic Income paid?